techgsw/clubhouse-legacy/README.md

-# Sports Business Solutions
+# SBS Consulting

-[Sports Business Solutions](http://www.sportsbusiness.solutions/) helps people succeed in sports business by providing training, consulting, and recruiting services for sports teams and career cervices for those interested in working in sports.
+[SBS Consulting](http://www.sportsbusiness.solutions/) helps people succeed in sports business by providing training, consulting, and recruiting services for sports teams and career cervices for those interested in working in sports.

 See the [Wiki](https://source.whale.enterprises/sbs/sportsbusinesssolutions/wikis/home) for project scope.